 In Part II, Hannah and Bailey head to Austin to try to understand Owen's connection to the city.
 Bailey remembers attending a wedding in Austin, and they remember the name of a Professor Tobias Cookman that Owen used to talk about, who turns out to be a UT Austin mathematics professor.
 Tobias's help leads them to a yearbook where they find a photo of the woman Bailey remembers as her mother, Olivia, except her name is listed as Katherine Smith.

 They end up at Katherine Smith's family bar, The Never Dry, where they meet her brother Charlie Smith.
 Research reveals that Katherine was married to an Ethan Young, which is Owen's real name.
 Katherine was killed in a hit and run crossing the street when Bailey (real name is Kristin) was a toddler.
 Owen blamed the incident on his father-in-law Nicholas Bell who was the lawyer for a major crime syndicate, because Owen believed Katherine was killed in retribution for Nicholas losing an important case.
 Owen/Ethan then provided evidence to put Nicholas and many syndicate members behind bars, and then he took Bailey/Kristin and disappeared.
+(When news broke of The Shop scandal, Owen went on the run again because he feared his new identity would be compromised.)

 After learning all of this, Hannah realizes she needs to get Bailey out of there, but before she has a chance to tell Bailey all of this, she sees that Bailey has run off by herself.